adamreisnz/replace-in-file/README.md

 The setting `allowEmptyPaths` is not supported in the CLI as the replacement is synchronous, and this setting is only relevant for asynchronous replacement.

 To list the changed files, use the `--verbose` flag.
+Success output can be suppressed by using the `--quiet` flag.

-To do a dry run, use `--dry`.
+To do a dry run without making any actual changes, use `--dry`.

 A regular expression may be used for the `from` parameter by specifying the `--isRegex` flag.